The Order’s aims ar

 The Order currently has 52 Lieutenancies: 24 in Europe, 15 in North America, 5 in Latin America and 6 in Australia and the Far East.

-At present, the number of active Members is around 23,000.
-These are the Members who actually practice the life dedicated to service and charity which they promised to uphold when they were admitted to the Order.
+At present, the number of active Members is over 23,000.
+These are the Members who actually practice the life dedicated to service and charity which they promised to uphold when they were admitted to the Order

-The donations raised for the Holy Land are administered by the Lieutenancies in accordance with the administrative and fiscal legislation of their country of operation and each Lieutenancy maintains relevant accounts that are reported to the Grand Magisterium.
+The donations raised for the Holy Land are administered by the Lieutenancies in accordance with the administrative and fiscal legislation of their country of operation.
+Each Lieutenancy maintains relevant accounts that are reported to the Grand Magisterium.
 These accounts include the amount of donations, the beneficiaries and the purpose for which they are allocated.

-The work the Latin Patriarchate and the other Catholic institutions carry out in favor of the Christians in the Holy Land thanks to the Order’s support can be summarized as follows:
+The work, supported by the Order’s donations and carried out by the Latin Patriarchate and other Catholic institutions for the benefit of Christians in the Holy Land, can be summarized as follows: